 At Urban Teachers, we seek to empower students through excellent teaching.
 We’re not working to build a political coalition or expand to every state.
 Our goal is to transform urban school systems by building a culture of accountability and continual improvement in specific high-need cities.
 We go deep, not broad.
 Today, we focus on schools in three areas — Baltimore, Washington, DC and Dallas — creating a pipeline of highly effective teachers who are committed to their students, schools, and communities.

 We know that one of the most plaguing problems in urban schools is high teacher turnover.
 Teacher attrition destabilizes schools and prevents students from learning.
 That’s why we equip our graduates with comprehensive training, four years of classroom experience and three years of coaching and guidance.
 Our teachers have the skills and support to weather challenges.
-More than 75 percent of our first-year teachers are still teaching three years later.
+Seventy percent of our first-year teachers are still teaching three years later.

 Urban Teachers accepts about 30 percent of applicants.
 We send only the best teachers into urban classrooms.